arkadymankovsky/tango-home-assignment/README.md

 5. **Metric Selection**: Given this design, traditional Precision@k and Recall@k metrics weren't appropriate.
 Instead, I used Hit Rate as the primary evaluation metric, which measures whether the recommended item matches any item actually purchased by the user.

-# Data Preparation & Modeling Approach

-## Data Preparation Strategy

-1. **Handling Extreme Values**: I preserved extreme values in all columns.
-In recommendation systems, what appears as an outlier in the aggregate data might actually represent valid preferences for specific users.
-While this approach potentially increases data sparsity and computational complexity, it ensures we don't eliminate important signals from high-value or highly active users.

-2. **Rating Assignment**: Implemented a binary rating approach where all purchases receive a rating of 1.
-This implicit feedback model focuses on capturing the basic purchase signal rather than attempting to infer different levels of preference.

-3. **Train-Test Split**: Stratified the split by user_id to ensure all users appear in both training and testing sets.

-# In-App Purchase Recommendation System

 ## Model Overview

 This project implements a collaborative filtering recommendation system for in-app purchases using the Surprise library.
 The system recommends optimal USD-Coins combinations to users based on hourly purchase patterns.